NatronGitHub/Natron/.github/ISSUE_TEMPLATE.md

 **Actual behavior:** [What actually happened]

+ * If your problem can be reproduced using a Natron project, please include a link to the project on a file sharing service, or attach the project as a zip file to this issue, if possible.

  * If your problem is a crash in an official release/snapshot, please include verbose output from the application from a terminal if possible.
 If you also submitted a crash report, indicate the CrashID if possible.